htcondor/htcondor/docs/version-history/stable-release-series-90.rst

 - Fixed a bug in the Windows MSI installer where installation would only succeed at the default location of ``C:\Condor``.
   :jira:`543`

+- Add the missing libltdl library back to the HTCondor tarball.
+  :jira:`576`

 Version 9.0.1